Nature is in focus

 Along Naturama's building, we laid out a flower meadow with native meadow flowers as early as 2020.
 These have had flowers in bloom throughout the summer and until the beginning of December.
 After the last flowers have withered, the time comes for the area to be mowed.
 In 2021, the area next to the old Svendborg Zoological Museum will be laid out with three different fields, each of which will illustrate different results.

-Field 1: Here we just want to stop mowing the existing grass, and let it grow wild.
+Field 1: We stopped mowing the existing grass, and let it grow wild.
 It will be a nice insight into what the grass will look like when it blooms and stands and blows in the wind.
 Here, biodiversity will not increase.
 But it will be a really nice sight.

-Field 2: Here we remove the top 20 cm of the peat and mix sand in.
-We do this to remove a large part of the seed bank that lies in the soil and to reduce the nutrient content in the soil.
+Field 2: We removed the top 20 cm of the peat and mixed it with sand.
+We do this to remove a large part of the seed bank that lies in the soil and to reduce the nutrient content.
 Nutrient-rich soil favors individual species that are good at utilizing the nutrients at the expense of other more specialized species.
 The plants that grow in this field will depend on which seeds have been under the peat we have removed, as well as which seeds come flying with the wind or are lost by birds.

-Field 3: Here we do the same treatment as in Field 2 with the addition that we sow native meadow flowers.
+Field 3: Same treatment as in Field 2 with the addition that we sow native meadow flowers.

 Common to all fields is that at the end of the autumn they are beaten with a shovel or other method that cuts the plants off.
-Do not use lawn mowers or brushcutters, as this method breaks the plans and thus leaves plant material in the field.
+Lawn mowers or brushcutters are not to be used as this method breaks the plans and thus leaves plant material in the field.
 After mowing, the plants must be left for 14 days to ensure that the seeds have fallen off, after which the plant material is removed so as not to become nutrients the following year.
 In other words, it is important to keep the nutrient content of the soil down to make room for competition between plant species.

 The challenge in constructing such meadow fields is that there is a constant pressure from cultivated plants in the surrounding areas.
 This effect can be seen along the outer edges of the field.
 Therefore, the recommendation is to build the field as large as possible and rather one large rather than several small ones.
 The smaller the area, the greater the risk that it will be "taken over" by the cultural species that come from the lawns around the field.